-The facility is also ideally located near the European natural gas transmission pipeline network and will receive gas from Russia, the North Sea and Denmark.
+The facility is also ideally located near the European natural gas transmission pipeline network and receives gas from Russia, the North Sea and Denmark.

 Jemgum facility construction by WINGAS and EWE

 Construction of the facility began in July 2008.
-It will include up to 33 caverns, of which 15, each with a capacity of 700,000 cubic metres, will be built by EWE.
-The remaining 18 will be developed by WINGAS.
-The two set of caverns will be created jointly by EWE and WINGAS but operated individually by the two companies.
+It will include up to 33 caverns, of which 15, each with a capacity of 700,000m³, are being built by EWE.
+The remaining 18 are being developed by WINGAS.
+The two set of caverns are created jointly by EWE and WINGAS, but operated individually by the two companies.

-VNG agreed to cooperate and develop the facility along with WINGAS in September 2009.
-VNG will own one third of WINGAS' storage capacities and act as the storage operator.
+VNG agreed to cooperate and develop the facility with WINGAS in September 2009.
+VNG owns one third of WINGAS' storage capacities and act as the storage operator.

 By June 2011, construction of ten caverns was completed and the leaching process commenced.
 The caverns have been drilled into a salt dome of the Zechstein formation to a depth of 1,600m.
-Each cavern will be 400m in height and 80m wide.
+Each cavern is 400m in height and 80m-wide.
 The caverns are being drilled from various locations of the site to penetrate the deep geological structure.

-Construction of the gas handling facilities started in July 2010 and is ongoing.
-Drilling of the remaining caverns is expected to continue throughout 2012.
+Construction of the gas handling facilities started in July 2010.
+Drilling of the remaining caverns is expected to continue until 2020.

 Pipeline connections from the underground natural gas storage facility

-A 14km pipeline will connect the facility to the Dutch gas pipeline system.
+A 14km pipeline connects the facility to the Dutch gas pipeline system.
 WINGAS received approval to construct the pipeline from the Lower Saxony State Authority for Mining, Energy and Geology in April 2012.
-The pipeline will have a diameter of 90cm and will be able to transport 1.8 million cubic metres of natural gas each hour.
+The pipeline has a diameter of 90cm and is able to transport 1.8 million cubic metres of natural gas each hour.

-The pipeline will start from the Jemgum facility towards Bunde and on to Oude Statenzijl where it will connect with the existing pipeline network.
-It is expected to take six months to construct.
-In some areas, a trenchless method will be used to construct the pipeline to reduce the environmental impact.
+The pipeline starts from the Jemgum facility towards Bunde and onto Oude Statenzijl where it connects with the existing pipeline network.
+It took six months to construct.
+In some areas, a trenchless method is used to construct the pipeline to reduce the environmental impact.

 Connection to existing gas transmission systems and contractors

-The Jemgum facility will be connected to various transmission systems including WINGAS TRANSPORT, Gasunie Deutschland Transport Services, Gas Transport Services and Thyssengas.
+The Jemgum facility is connected to various transmission systems, including WINGAS TRANSPORT, Gasunie Deutschland Transport Services, Gas Transport Services and Thyssengas.

-The facility will provide access to market areas such as GASPOOL and NetConnect Germany (formerly, BEB and E.ON) and TTF in the Netherlands.
+The facility provides access to market areas such as GASPOOL and NetConnect Germany (formerly, BEB and E.ON) and TTF in the Netherlands.